 CHI Health Clinic Heart Institute rests on a twenty-acre campus on 91st Street just North of Nebraska Hwy 2 in Southeast Lincoln.

 Welcome and information desk at CHI Health Clinic Heart Institute.

 Private patient rooms are complete with private bath and shower as well as fold-out chair for a family member.

-On the second floor of the Heart Hospital, two waiting areas are available to family and visitors.
+On the second floor of the Heart Institute, two waiting areas are available to family and visitors.

 The larger of the three on campus, this waiting room includes cable television, telephone, computer access, wifi, and a library of books.